-This is something I have wondered about for a long time: how to harmonize letting go and selflessness, on the one hand, with the obligation to work — indeed fight — for what is right and just.
+This is something I have wondered about for a long time: how to harmonize letting go with the obligation to work — indeed fight — for what is right and just.

 For the things that we can change (for the better) we are obligated to fix them; since we know that we can change them, it’s presumably not that difficult.
 The challenging issues are the ones on the borderline between what we can change and what we can’t.
 It’s not just a matter of wisdom.
 It’s also a matter of action: we don’t know if we can change them even if we try, but try we must.
 And we may stumble or go in the wrong direction, since our information is imperfect.

 Sometimes, though, our struggle is not enough.
 ALS destroys my body, no matter how many medicines I take or exercises I do.
 Sometimes, oftentimes, white supremacy, violent misogyny, and rapacious capitalism rip apart our families and destroy lives, regardless of how well we organize.
 And sometimes, oftentimes, our stories are not powerful enough.
 Despite our best efforts, Brett Kavanaugh has been confirmed, and will do lasting damage to America and its people.

 Yet it is in these moments of defeat that hopeful, collective struggle retains its greatest power.
 I can transcend my dying body by hitching my future to yours.
 We can transcend the darkness of this moment by joining the struggles of past and future freedom fighters.
 That is how, when we reach the end of our lives and look back on these heady moments, we will find peace in the knowledge that we did our best.